tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

+**NOTE: some content in this wiki applies only to 0.12 and earlier versions.
+For official documentation on 0.13 and later, see http://docs.nwjs.io**

 ## Quick start

 Just put the files along with NW files in the same directory and then ship them to your users.